 I purchased the print version of the PMBOK Guide from the PMI store.

 “This book was printed utilizing a potential anti-counterfeit print technology designed to prevent unauthorized reproductions.
 The paper color is gray instead of white.
-When the pages of book are copied or scanned a hidden warning message will appear in the background.
+When the pages of the book are copied or scanned a hidden warning message will appear in the background.
 This security feature is intended to discourage anyone from attempting to illegally reproduce or counterfeit the book.”

 I hope you get the idea.